jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 as abstract classes: both are classes in which some methods don't have any code.
 However, there are still differences:
 * abstract classes can have constructors, interfaces can't
-* abstract classes can have instance variables, interfaces can't.
+* abstract classes can have fields, interfaces can't.

 #### Making some entities